Flutterwave/AndroidSDK/README.md

 ## Requirements

-The minimum supported SDK version is 15
+- The minimum supported SDK version is 15
+- Rave android sdk 1.0.50 and above only supports projects that have been migrated to [androidx](https://developer.android.com/jetpack/androidx/).
+For more information, read Google's [migration guide](https://developer.android.com/jetpack/androidx/migrate).

 ## Adding it to your project